 Vinyl flooring came a long way since its mainstream introduction in the 1930’s.
 Though it was not widely marketed and popular until after WWII, traditional vinyl flooring did eventually become the most popular type of flooring for hard surface applications.
 Vinyl flooring reached its height in the 1970’s due to many advancements in manufacturing that resulted in a more durable, low maintenance and more natural looking product, which included vinyl wood plank style cuts.

 Since the creation of traditional vinyl floor tiles and the subsequent popular vinyl sheet flooring we all remember with a bit of disgust, the vinyl flooring industry has grown up quite a bit.
-New materials, enhancements in texture and color, resulting in a real luxury vinyl flooring, engineered vinyl plank wood flooring has become an incredible new alternative for both commercial and residential flooring applications.
+New materials, enhancements in texture and color, resulting in a real luxury vinyl tile flooring, engineered vinyl plank wood flooring has become an incredible new alternative for both commercial and residential flooring applications.

 What is Engineered Vinyl Plank Flooring?